code4romania/website-factory/help/content/school/en/04-Content/06-forms.md

   <iframe src="https://www.youtube.com/embed/tvf2GCTWePc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Forms have various uses in an organisation website's economy.
-They can be used in the contact page, for the ones who follow the organisation's activity to be able to send a message directly through the website, they can be a tool for keeping track of participants for an event or they can represent a mechanism through which you can measure a communication campaign's efficiency through asking for feedback from your donors.
+Forms have various uses in an educational institution website's economy.
+They can be used in the contact page, for the ones who follow the educational institution's activity to be able to send a message directly through the website, they can be a tool for keeping track of participants for an event or they can represent a mechanism through which you can measure a communication campaign's efficiency through asking for feedback from your audience.

 To create a new form, it is necessary to go through the following steps: